kubernetes/kops/docs/examples/kops-test-route53-subdomain.md

 # USING KOPS WITH A ROUTE53 BASED SUBDOMAIN AND SCALING UP THE CLUSTER

-## WHAT WE WANT TO ACOMPLISH HERE/
+## WHAT WE WANT TO ACCOMPLISH HERE/

 The exercise described in this document will focus on the following goals: